benbusby/vim-hubbub/README.md

       - Ex: `:set rtp+=~/.vim/bundle/vim-repoman`

 ## Setup
-1. Create a personal access token
+1. Create a GitHub personal access token
-    - GitHub
     - Settings > Developer Settings > Personal Access Tokens
     - Generate new token with the "repo" box checked
-    - GitLab (In Progress)
-      - Settings > Access Tokens
-      - Generate new token with the "api", "read_repository" and "write_repository" boxes checked
 2. After installing vim-repoman, run `:RepoManInit`
     - You will be prompted for your token(s) and a password to encrypt them